W. I. Thomas: University of Chicago

 For nearly the next 25 years, Thomas taught sociology and anthropology at the University of Chicago, becoming instructor in 1895, assistant professor in 1896, associate professor in 1900, and professor in 1910.
 From 1895 until 1917, he also co-edited the American Journal of Sociology.

 Thomas' first major publication would be in 1907 with the book Sex and Society.
 Despite a biological bias that would nowadays be considered sexist by many (e.g. "Anthropologists…regard women as intermediate between the child and the man"), the book was progressive for its time.
 In Sex and Society, Thomas speculates that women's intellect might actually be superior to that of men's "due to their superior cunning" and "superior endurance."

 For the next decade (1908–1918) Thomas conducted research and began collaborating with Florian Znaniecki in 1913 to write The Polish Peasant in Europe and America.
 This work utilized an empirical methodological framework which was groundbreaking at the time and introduced the ideas of Social Organization/Disorganization.

-In 1918, Thomas was arrested and mired in scandal due to his relationship with the wife of a US army officer.
+In 1918, Thomas was arrested and mired in scandal due to his relationship with the wife of a U.S. Army officer.
 Though charges under the Mann Act were eventually dropped, Thomas' moral and academic reputation was permanently damaged and he was dismissed by the University of Chicago before his trial reached a verdict.